MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/disable-windows-defender-application-control-policies.md

 ## Disable unsigned Windows Defender Application Control policies

 There may come a time when an administrator wants to disable a WDAC policy.
 For unsigned WDAC policies, this process is simple.
-Whatever method is being used to deploy the policy (ex.
-Group Policy) must first be disabled.
-Then simply delete the SIPolicy.p7b policy file from the following locations, and the WDAC policy will be disabled on the next computer restart:
+The method used to deploy the policy (such as Group Policy) must first be disabled, then simply delete the SIPolicy.p7b policy file from the following locations, and the WDAC policy will be disabled on the next computer restart:

 -   &lt;EFI System Partition&gt;\\Microsoft\\Boot\\

 -   &lt;OS Volume&gt;\\Windows\\System32\\CodeIntegrity\\

-Note that as of the Windows 10 May 2019 Update (1903), WDAC now allows multiple policies to be deployed to a device.
+Note that as of the Windows 10 May 2019 Update (1903), WDAC allows multiple policies to be deployed to a device.
 To fully disable WDAC when multiple policies are in effect, you must first disable each method being used to deploy a policy.
 Then delete the {Policy GUID}.cip policy files found in the \CIPolicies\Active subfolder under each of the paths listed above in addition to any SIPolicy.p7b file found in the root directory.

 ## Disable signed Windows Defender Application Control policies within Windows